Keyword Research has a strong influence on Search Engine Optimization.

 Google Suggest is also called the Google Autocomplete.
 It shows search suggestions to complete your phrase while entering the search query in Google.

 In this regard, you can also use specialized tools for the purpose.
-One of such tools is the Keyword Tool that shows hundreds of keyword ideas from the Google Suggest.
+One such tools are the Keyword Tool that shows hundreds of keyword ideas from Google Suggest.